yuzhenmao/DyTrans/README.md

 ### Datasets
-Please download other datasets from the original papers listed in our paper.
+Please download the datasets from the original paper listed in our paper.
 And put them under ''./data'' folder

 ### Implementation Details
 _**DyTrans**_ is firstly pre-trained on the source dataset for 2000 epochs; then it is fine-tuned on the target dataset for 600 epochs using limited labeled data in each class.
 We use Adam optimizer with learning rate 3e-3.
 AUC is used as the evaluation metric.